-Trench collapses, also called cave-ins, are one of the deadliest kinds of construction accidents.
-They’re especially common in the underground utility sector, and they can often lead to severe injuries like broken bones, structural damage, and crushing injuries.
-Similar kinds of injuries may also appear in building collapses when debris falls on a worker.
-When these kinds of injuries occur, workers may have their lives totally altered, losing their ability to perform their work duties and potentially suffering harm to their quality of life.
-Injury laws exist to support construction workers and their families when companies make their workplaces unsafe.
+Building collapses are one of the deadliest kinds of construction or residential accidents.
+They’re especially common in low-income neighborhoods and construction sites, and they can often lead to severe injuries like broken bones, spinal cord injuries, crushing injuries, and death.
+When these kinds of injuries occur, people may have their lives totally altered, losing not only their homes, but the ability to perform their work duties and potentially suffering harm to their quality of life.
+Injury laws exist to support construction workers and apartment dwellers when companies make their workplaces and homes unsafe.

-When a trench collapses, crushing injuries cause the most serious amount of damage in a trench accident.
-However, there are a number of serious dangers that could possibly occur.
+When a building collapses, entrapment and crushing injuries cause a serious amount of damage.
+However, there are a number of other serious dangers that could possibly occur, including death.

 In incidents where toxic fumes are released as a result of a collapse, asphyxiation and chemical exposure can also be serious health hazards.
-The same can be said when infrastructure is damaged during a collapse, electrical and gas lines can be damaged during a trench accident, leading to electrocutions and explosions.
+When infrastructure is damaged during a collapse, electrical and gas lines can be damaged, leading to electrocutions and explosions.

-As you can see, there are a number of serious dangers that can be caused by trench accidents, leading to catastrophic injuries.
-For this reason, OSHA, the Occupational Safety and Health Administration acknowledges that trench excavation is more than twice as likely to result in death than other types of construction jobs.
-That’s why employers must take the safety of their workers seriously and prioritize safety precautions for these types of jobs.
+As you can see, there are a number of serious dangers that can be caused by building collapse accidents, leading to catastrophic injuries.
+For this reason, building collapses can result in large scale death and injury, as well as causing injury to those who were not even in the building and who were simply passing-by.
+That’s why inspections and building codes exist, and all parties involved must take the safety of their workers or residents seriously and prioritize safety precautions as much as humanly possible.

 Building Collapse Lawsuits